CrypticVerse/projectresources/README.md

 ## Implementation in your mod
-To implement this mod, follow the steps below.
+To implement our mod, follow the steps below.

 ### Maven
 Add the maven repo for CrypticVerse's Resources